needs-coffee/wifipasswords/README.md

 - [X] Add getters for accessing variables directly
 - [ ] Fix visible network, DNS config and number of interfaces for Linux
 - [ ] Add automated tests
-- [ ] Add method to check and return only the connected SSID name and Password
+- [X] Add method to check and return only the connected SSID name and Password
 - [ ] Use nmcli to retrieve passwords on linux rather than reading files (may not require sudo)
+- [X] Multithreading support for windows to imporove execution speed

 About
 -----
 Creation date: 10-02-2019
-Modified date: 23-03-2021
+Modified date: 25-03-2021
 Dependencies: colorama